Moka pots are also known as stovetop espresso makers because they enable you to brew a full-bodied, rich cup of joe on your stove.

 After cleaning, let the Moka pot dry in a kitchen towel.

-However, no matter which way you look at it, it’s true that Moka pots require some extra steps when cleaning that electric coffee makers and machine-washable brewers don’t.
+However, no matter which way you look at it, it's true that Moka pots require some extra steps when cleaning, whereas electric coffee makers and machine-washable brewers don't.

-This means you might have to take a few additional minutes to clean your Moka pot after you use it.
+This means you may need to take a few additional minutes to clean your Moka pot after use.

 Con 6.
 Most Moka pots are small

-Moka pots are a fixed size, and you can’t make too many adjustments as to how much coffee you make when you use them.
+Moka pots are a fixed size, and you can't make many adjustments to the amount of coffee you make when using them.

-That’s because Moka pots require a set amount of coffee grounds to maintain the correct amount of pressure in your pot.
+That's because Moka pots require a specific amount of coffee grounds to maintain the correct pressure in your pot.

-If you put too much or too little coffee grounds in the funnel, your brewer could spurt, get clogged up, or produce an over-extracted, bad-tasting cup of joe.
+If you put too much or too few coffee grounds in the funnel, your brewer could spurt, get clogged up, or produce an over-extracted, bad-tasting cup of joe.

 "Coffee-filled filter added to the Moka pot."

-Usually, a three-cup pot is perfect for one or two people, but if you’re brewing for more people, you may want to up the pot’s size by a few cups.
+Typically, a three-cup pot is ideal for one or two people, but if you're brewing for a larger group, you may want to increase the pot's size by a few cups.

 Con 7.
 You need medium-ground coffee